PMaynard/jekyll-nationpigeon/_posts/2011-12-18-set-keyboard-mapping-via-cli.markdown

-As long as your running X.org, you're in luck.
+As long as you're running X.org, all is good.